bbatsov/emacsredux/_posts/2020-07-18-installing-emacs-via-snap.md

 That's all I have for you today!
 Meta-end!

 [^1]: In the interest of full disclosure - I've also used pre-built binary packages for macOS from <https://emacsformacosx.com/>.
-[^2]: snapcraft.io provided setup instructions for all major Linux distros.
+[^2]: snapcraft.io provides [setup instructions for all major Linux distros](https://snapcraft.io/docs/installing-snapd).
 Here are the [instructions for Fedora](https://snapcraft.io/install/emacs/fedora) as an example.